Are Solar Panels Worth It? 15 Pros & Cons of Solar Energy

 There are many financial and environmental benefits to installing solar energy systems in your home.
 But there are also some potential drawbacks that you need to consider before making the investment.

-In this article, we will discuss both the pros and cons of residential solar panels in 2024 so you can make an informed choice and decide whether solar is the right choice for you.
+In this article, we discuss both the pros and cons of residential solar panels in 2026 so you can make an informed choice and decide whether solar is the right choice for you.

 Are Solar Panels Worth It?
 Key Pros and Cons